dkeenan7/LyteFyba/PCB/Readme.txt

 Delete the locating hole (north west corner) and its keepout circle (a tight group) from the original.
 Apply the rotation procedure again, to the original CMU only, to return it to normal.
 Now is a good time for a design rule check.
-Make all layers visible, except the two documentation layers.
+Make all layers visible, except the two documentation layers and Cutouts text.
 Zoom out; select the two CMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
 Zoom in near the top of the 4 CMUs